 Further information can be found in the Guide for Board Members in the College Sector.

-Board Members are expected to adhere to the Nine Principles of Public Life and act at all times in good faith and in the best interests of learners.
+Board Members are expected to adhere to the Nine Principles of Public Life (further information can be found in the application pack and act at all times in good faith and in the best interests of learners.

 A copy of the national Terms and Conditions for Non-executive Board Members can be accessed here.

-Read about the experience of two of our current Non-executive Board Members:
+Read about the experience of our current Non-executive Board Member Leona McDermid.

-To find out more about the skills and attributes that the NESCol Regional Board is seeking please read the Board Member Person Specification.
+To find out more about the skills and attributes that the NESCol Regional Board is seeking please read the Board Member Person Specification in the application pack.

 Board Members are appointed to serve on the Regional Board as individuals, not as the representatives or delegates of forums or organisations.